Squad Strike Tag-Team: Assists

 While the assisting character is on the field, opponents in Shieldstun or Shieldlag will have grab-immunity.

-A player cannot Tag-In to a character that isn't in the "ready" state.
+A player cannot Tag-In to a character that isn't in the "ready" state, so managing assist usage is key.

 Notes